Skip to main content

 Abstract

-Monofluoroacetate (MFA) is a highly lethal toxin which causes death by inhibiting cellular ATP production.
+Monofluoroacetate is a highly lethal toxin that causes death by inhibiting cellular adenosine triphosphate (ATP) production.
 The heart and brain are the primary target organs.
 Acute death is attributed to cardiac fibrillation and/or convulsions.
-Although it occurs naturally in some plants, a major source of animal intoxication is access to sodium monofluoroacetate (NaMFA) pesticide which continues to be a concern in the US and around the world despite restricted use in some countries including the US.
+Although it occurs naturally in some plants, a major source of animal intoxication is access to sodium monofluoroacetate (NaMFA) pesticide, which continues to be a concern in the USA and around the world despite restricted use in some countries including the USA.
 There are also concerns about misuse of this pesticide for malicious poisoning.
 Currently, a tissue-based diagnostic method for NaMFA intoxication in animals is lacking.
-There is a critical need by the veterinary diagnostic community for a simple, sensitive, and reliable tissue-based diagnostic test to confirm NaMFA poisoning in animals.
-We have developed and extensively evaluated a sensitive novel LC-MS/MS method suitable for this purpose.
-The limits of detection (LOD) and limits of quantitation (LOQ) are 1.7 ng/g and 5.0 ng/g, respectively.
+There is a critical need by the veterinary diagnostic community for a simple, sensitive and reliable tissue-based diagnostic test to confirm NaMFA poisoning in animals.
+We have developed and extensively evaluated a sensitive novel liquid chromatography combined with tandem mass spectrometry method suitable for this purpose.
+The limits of detection and limits of quantitation are 1.7 and 5.0 ng/g, respectively.
 The accuracy and precision met or exceeded expectations.
-The method performance was verified using incurred kidney obtained from animal diagnostic cases.
+The method performance was verified using the incurred kidney obtained from animal diagnostic cases.
 This novel kidney-based method is now available for clinical use and can help with diagnostic purposes, including detecting potential issues related to animal foods.

 Many UC-authored scholarly publications are freely available on this site because of the UC's open access policies.
 Let us know how this access is important for you.